Cody vs DeepSource

 👍 DeepSource

-• Real-time code analysis
+• Real-time static code analysis with actionable feedback

 • Supports multiple programming languages